Honors and Prizes

 Felipe Gonçalves

-~ Parker Prize recipient ~
+Parker Prize ~

 Asymmetric Information in Insurance Markets: Investigating Risk Aversion and Accident Probability